foxbunny/transplexer-routing/README.md

 ## Overview

-This library is intended to provide routing support to application using [transplexer](https://github.com/foxbunny/transplexer).
+This library is intended to provide routing support to applications using [transplexer](https://github.com/foxbunny/transplexer).

-The gist of how it works is that there are one or more pipes that emit routing context objects on every 'popstate' event.
-Each context object contains information about the current location, such as route name, arguments, query and hash, and arbitrary payload associated with the route.
-Note that there is no 'callback' anywhere.
-The route payload may be a function, but that is not a requirement.
-This library tries to make the least amount of assumptions about how you wish to use it.
+The core assumption is that you would like to react to route changes (strictly speaking, to the ['popstate' event](https://mzl.la/2FWzWBU)).
+This library allows you to leverage the transplexer pipes for the purpose.

-The library has one important limitation that you should be aware of.
-It only allows one routing table for the entire application (no nested routers, etc).
+The library currently has two important limitations:

+- It only allows one routing table (one set of registered routes).
-This is done primarily to simplify the implementation and reduce the potential for complex setups.
+- It does not support common path prefixes (e.g., when you want all your path to begin with some prefix).

 ## Contents